MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/filter-manager-concepts.md

 - filter manager WDK file system minifilter , about filter manager
 - altitudes WDK file system minifilter
-- filter manager WDK file system minifilter , architecture ms.date: 12/06/2023
+- filter manager WDK file system minifilter , architecture ms.date: 09/05/2024
 ---

 # Filter Manager Concepts

-The filter manager (*FltMgr.sys*) is a system-supplied kernel-mode driver that implements and exposes functionality commonly required in file system filter drivers.
-Third-party file system filter developers can use *FltMgr*'s functionality to write "minifilter" drivers that are simpler to develop than legacy file system filter drivers.
+The Filter Manager (*FltMgr.sys*) is a system-supplied kernel-mode driver that implements and exposes functionality commonly required in file system filter drivers.
+File system filter developers can use *FltMgr*'s functionality to write *minifilter* drivers that are simpler to develop than legacy file system filter drivers.
 The end result is a shortened development process and higher-quality, more robust drivers.

 *FltMgr* is installed with Windows, but becomes active only when a minifilter driver is loaded.
 It attaches to the file system stack for a target volume.
 A minifilter driver attaches to the file system stack indirectly, by registering with *FltMgr* for the I/O operations that the minifilter driver chooses to filter.